Dox-Box/Juno3DEngine/README.md

+## Note: This Project no longer in active development.

 # 3D Rendering on Linux, Windows, and macOS
 This is a set of basic tools for building 3D programs, using the Java based LWJGL library.
 <br />Compatibile with Linux, Windows, and macOS <br />